Using Laxatives for Constipation

 DocuSol Constipation ReliefOsmotic laxatives

-These types of laxatives for constipation help draw water to the colon from other areas of the body to produce more bowel movements.
+These types of laxatives help draw water to the colon from other areas of the body to produce more bowel movements.

 Examples of osmotic laxatives include: